jestenough/code-challenges/collections/learngo/24-structs/questions/README.md

 ## Which one is correct about a field tag?
 1. It needs to be typed according to some rules
 2. You can change it to a different value in runtime
-3. It's just a string value, and it doesn't have a meaning on its own *CORRECT*
+3. It's just a string value, and it doesn't have a meaning on its own

 > **1:** This is true to some extent but it can have any value.
 >